bitcoin-dot-org/developer.bitcoin.org/glossary.rst

     **Not to be confused with:** Block subsidy, Transaction fees

   Maximum Block Size
-    The maximum size in bytes that the consensus rules allow a block to be.
-The current block size limit is 1000000 bytes.
+    The maximum size of a block according to the consensus rules.
+The current block size limit is 4 million weight units (1 million vbytes).

     **Not to be confused with:** Block, Blockchain, Blockchain size